Isolation mechanisms for high-speed packet-processing pipelines: Implementation

-\Para{Packet Filter.} The packet filter has 3 registers that can be accessed by the \sysname software via Xilinx's AXI-Lite protocol~\cite{axil}: (1) a 4-byte cookie; (2) a 4-byte reconfiguration packet counter, which monitors how many reconfiguration packets have passed through the daisy chain; (3) a 32-bit bitmap, which indicates which module is currently being updated (e.g., bit 1 stands for module 1, bit 2 for module 2, etc.).
-During reconfiguration of a module, via the software-to-hardware interface, the \sysname software reads the cookie and reconfiguration packet counter.
+\Para{Packet filter.} The packet filter has 2 registers that can be accessed by the \sysname software via Xilinx's AXI-Lite protocol~\cite{axil}: (1) a 4-byte reconfiguration packet counter, which monitors how many reconfiguration packets have passed through the daisy chain; (2) a 32-bit bitmap, which indicates which module is currently being updated (e.g., bit 1 stands for module 1, bit 2 for module 2, etc.).
+During reconfiguration of a module, via the software-to-hardware interface, the \sysname software reads the reconfiguration packet counter.
 It then writes the bitmap to reflect the module ID $M$ of the module currently being updated.
-The bitmap is then used to drop data packets from $M$ until reconfiguration completes so that $M$'s ``in-flight'' aren't incorrectly processed by partial configurations.
-Then, the \sysname software sends all reconfiguration packets embedded with the just-fetched cookie to the daisy chain.
+The bitmap is then consulted on every packet to drop data packets from $M$ until reconfiguration completes, so that $M$'s ``in-flight'' packets aren't incorrectly processed by partial configurations.

+Then, the \sysname software sends all reconfiguration packets embedded with the predefined UDP destination port to the daisy chain.
 Finally, it polls the reconfiguration packet counter to check if reconfiguration is over and then zeroes the bitmap so that $M$'s packets are no longer dropped.
+Reconfiguration packets maybe dropped before they reach the RMT pipeline.
+This can be detected by polling the reconfiguration packet counter to see if it has been correctly incremented or not.
+If it hasn't been incremented correctly, then the entire reconfiguration process restarts with $M$'s packets being dropped until reconfiguration is successful.

-\Para{Programmable Parser/Deparser.} We currently support per-module packet header parsing in the first 128 bytes of the packet.
-These 128 bytes also include the headers common to all modules (e.g., Ethernet, VLAN, IP and UDP).
+\Para{Programmable parser/deparser.} We currently support per-module packet header parsing in the first 128 bytes of the packet.
+These 128 bytes also include the headers common to all modules (e.g., Ethernet, VLAN, IP, and UDP).
 We design the parser action for each parsed PHV container as a 16-bit action.
 The first 3 bits are reserved.
 The next 7 bits indicate the starting extraction position in bytes from byte 0.
 These 7 bits can cover the whole 128-byte length.
 Then, the next 2 bits and 3 bits indicate the container type (2, 4, or 6 byte) and number (0--7) respectively.
 The last bit is the validity bit.
 For each module, we allocate 10 such parser actions (i.e., to parse out at most 10 containers), resulting in a 160-bit-wide entry for the parser action table.